Sex Crimes Defense Attorney in albany, ny

 If you are facing sex crime charges, you must hire a lawyer who is prepared to be devoted to your case.
-The Albany sex crimes defense attorney at The Law Office of Eric K. Schillinger is ready to provide the attention your case deserves.
+The sex crimes defense attorney in Albany at Schillinger & Associates, PLLC. is ready to provide the attention your case deserves.
 As a small firm, we do not pass your case from desk-to-desk depending on who is available.
 Instead, you will work directly with our founding lawyer and will receive the benefit of his experience.

 Call our Albany sex crimes defense attorney today for a free consultation at (518) 413-0889.